Mayitzin/ahrs/README.md

        [-0.32712625,  0.93308888, -0.14944417]])
 ```

-`ahrs` also includes a module that simplifies data loading and visualization
+`ahrs` also includes a module that simplifies data loading and visualization using `matplotlib`.

 ```py
 >>> data = ahrs.utils.io.load("ExampleData.mat")